 Guinness Black Magic Cake with ermine frosting and whiskey caramel – perfect for St. Patrick’s day!

 I have a confession to make.
 I totally have a thing about Irish accents.
-This started in college where I had a bit of a crush on a sweet guy with an incredible Northern Irish accent (I could not entirely understand him I have to admit).
-My husband is Montreal born and raised but his parents are Irish and he unwittingly takes on the accent whenever he is around family (I tease him endlessly about that but it does make me slightly weak in the knees).
-Our first trip as a new couple was to Dublin where we spend a blissful few days wondering around the city, spending time in pubs and watching Beckett plays.
-I can’t believe we haven’t had a chance to return since – we really need to go back!
+My husband is Canadian but his parents are Irish and he unwittingly takes on the accent whenever he is around family (I tease him endlessly, but it does make me slightly weak in the knees).

 Guinness Black Magic Cake